khlkarim/mariem/README.md

-mariem - A Visual Modeling Language
+# mariem - A Visual Modeling Language

 [![Watch the demo](https://img.youtube.com/vi/rmJHtfqorVU/maxresdefault.jpg)](https://youtu.be/rmJHtfqorVU)

-Building the executable:
+## Building the executable

-Dependencies:
+### Dependencies
 I opted, whenever i could, to depend on stb-style or minimal libraries because they hugely simplify the build process.
 You shouldn't worry about these, since their source is included in the project and compiles with it, but they are worth mentioning.
 I used:
-- nob.h: as a build and a logging system.
+- [nob.h](https://github.com/tsoding/nob.h): as a build and a logging system.
-- miniaudio.h: used its high level API for audio playback.
+- [miniaudio.h](miniaud.io): used its high level API for audio playback.
-- tinyfiledialogs: for opening native file and message dialogs.
+- [tinyfiledialogs](https://tinyfiledialogs.sourceforge.net): for opening native file and message dialogs.
-- oui.h: a tiny library for drawing 2D graphics that i made simultanouesly with this project.
+- [oui.h](https://github.com/khlkarim/oui.h): a tiny library for drawing 2D graphics that i made simultanouesly with this project.

-The dependency that you should worry about however is GLFW, which is a dependency of oui.h.
-To build the executable, you will first have to build GLFW from its source, which is included as a git submodule under ./lib/glfw.
+The dependency that you **should** worry about however is **GLFW**, which is a dependency of oui.h.
+To build the executable, you will first have to build GLFW from its source, which is included as a git submodule under `./lib/glfw`.
 To build it you will need cmake.
-After installing cmake, just navigate to the ./lib/glfw folder and run the following commands:
+After installing cmake, just navigate to the `./lib/glfw` folder and run the following commands:

 ```bash
 git clone https://github.com/glfw/glfw.git . # if the directory is empty